NoumannAli/python_projects/README.md

 # python_projects
-I have created these mini python projects while learning python in college and in python developer bootcamp.
+This repository contains some of my python projects, which I have created to showcase my python skills and understanding.